StefanoChiodino/today-stefano-learned/content/posts/2020-07-27-tma-too-many-acronyms.md

 - Programming

 ---
 One day Chris, head of devops, gave me a tour of our setup.
 He proudly pointed out to me how they prefer to write arguments using the long version, like `--allow` instead of `-a`.
-This is to make it easier to understand the system, and thus maintain it.
+This is to make it easier to understand the system, and thus maintaing it.
 It made so much sense: decrease the cognitive load, increase productivity.

 Then I started working for the NHS, the biggest employer in the UK, and 5th in the world, just after McDonald's.
 Seems like in such a big company nobody has time to spell things out, and after more than a year I'm still struggling to catch up on some acronyms.
 I don't even know what some acronyms that colleagues mention daily stand for, even tho I know what people are talking about.